-Of all the cycling disciplines, time trialists seem most obsessed with how their equipment and setup affects their speed.
+Of all the cycling disciplines, time trialists seem most obsessed with how equipment and setup affect their speed.
 And for good reason!
 The TT is the “race of truth” where you don’t get to hide in the draft or play cat and mouse with other riders.
 When it’s just you versus the clock, you want the very best bike for the job.

-Zwift’s release of the Drop Shop opened up a whole new universe of TT frames, taking us from just one (the “Zwift TT”) to 15+ options!
+Zwift’s release of the Drop Shop opened up a whole new universe of TT frames, taking us from just one (the “Zwift TT”) to 20+ options!
 Now all the TT racers are asking which TT frame is best?